Looking at blood smears

 You may skip over the instruction on this page and go directly to sample blood smears.

 The phrase "blood smear" is descriptive of how the preparation is made.
-A drop of blood is placed on the slide, smeared across it, fixed, dried, stained, and covered.
+A drop of blood is placed on the slide, smeared across it, fixed, dried, stained (commonly with Wright's stain; the name commemorates James Homer Wright, b.
+1869), and covered.
 One can make smears not only of peripheral blood (circulating blood, taken from a vein) but also of bone marrow (where blood is formed) or of inflammatory infiltrate (pus).

-When examining a blood smear, such as a slide from your reference collection or from Lindegren Resource Center, you should focus attention on suitable areas.
+When examining a blood smear, such as a slide from your reference collection, you should focus attention on suitable areas.
 The best region is typically toward the center of the smear, away from the edges.

 (The following images were taken from a specimen from a sickle-cell patient.
 Due to inexpert image processing, color may vary from image to image.)

 Avoid areas that resemble Figure 1, in which the blood cells are clumped or unevenly dispersed.

 Also avoid areas which resemble Figure 2, where the blood cells are jumbled together and touching one another.
 Concentrate your examination in areas where the cells are individually separated from one another and fairly uniformly dispersed, as in Figure 3.